theking2/srv-nas-pi/README.md

 # srv-nas-pi

+Is a home server project that was build with Pi5, Radxa Penta PCI board, 4 2TB SSDs, a USB-Ethernet adaptor.
+Software Open Media Vault with Plugins ZFS and Compose.
+As container Lyrion Music Server, OpenSpeedTest, Nextcloud and a small home webserver for the local IoT appliances.
+Backups are on the eSATAx connected HDD and a standby TrueNAS.
+A seconds Pi5 Based OMV with virtually the same setup is used for lab tests.

 ## PI5

 Connected to LAN on the PI's ethernet port and to WAN on a Renkforce USB-Ethernet cable.